iliadmitriev/how-to-docs/Kubernetes/kubectl.md

 kubectl top pod <podName>
 ```

-Let's create a pod requiring CPU resources
-Performing vast amount of calculations
+Let's create a pod requiring CPU resources, performing vast amount of calculations.

-As an example we used [python script](https://github.com/iliadmitriev/hw/blob/master/workload.py) which calculates a sum of square root between 1 and 1.000.000
+As an example we can use [python script](https://github.com/iliadmitriev/hw/blob/master/workload.py) which calculates a sum of square root between 1 and 1.000.000

 ```yaml
 apiVersion: v1